mpicbg-scicomp/tissue_miner/README.md

 ### (c) High-Level Programming API

-TissueMiner provides a convenient R progmming interface to query, quantify and visualize cell dynamics during epithelium morphogenesis in [R](https://www.r-project.org/).
+TissueMiner provides a convenient R programming interface to query, quantify and visualize cell dynamics during epithelium morphogenesis in [R](https://www.r-project.org/).
 The first step of a custom workflow is to query the movie database to the extract properties like:

 * Cell state properties (position, area, anisotropy, cell packing geometry, fluorescence intensity)
 * Rates of cellular events (divisions, cell neighbor changes, extrusions, shape changes)